Small-World-Electronics/tamago/README.md

 #### Missing Commands / things

 - The return stack hasn't been implemented (yet).
+STH therefore is not implemented.
 - SFT (todo)
 - LDZ / STZ, LDR / STR.
 Addresses aren't really a thing as such, so we just use STA / LDA as described above.
 - `| . $ , & : ' ~ "` We have no need for these things as of yet.
 - BRK (todo)
+- Short versions of commands.

 ## Future Plans